 Whether an unwelcomed visitor pops in front of your door late at night or you’re simply waiting for a package delivery, being able to see your front door from your phone is convenient to say the least.

-To detect when someone is at your door, you can use a smart camera with a motion sensor that supports smart hub integration so that you will receive a notification when movement is detected.
+To detect when someone is at your door, you can use a smart camera or a peephole camera with a motion sensor that supports smart hub integration so that you will receive a notification when movement is detected.
 From there you can use the device’s PC or phone app to check the video feed and investigate the disturbance.
 You can also coordinate your lights to turn on at the same time, potentially scaring any intruders.

 4. Turn Lights Off Automatically When You Leave